-Although its complexity is much smaller than ML decoding, there is room for complexity reduction in conventional SD.
+Although the complexity of SD is much smaller than ML decoding, there is still room for complexity reduction in conventional SD.
 To that end, several complexity reduction techniques for SD have been proposed.
-In \cite{Cheng_IR_SD} and \cite{Han_SD_IR}, attention is drawn to initial radius selection strategy, since an inappropriate initial radius can result in either a large number of lattice points to be searched, or a large number of restart actions.
-In \cite{Hassibi_SD} , this complexity is attacked by making a proper choice to update the sphere radius.
-In \cite{Damen_MLD}, the Schnorr-Euchner (SE) strategy is applied for SD, which executes intelligent enumeration of candidate symbols at each level to reduce the number of visited nodes when the system dimension is small \cite{Rekaya_MLLD}.
-Channel reordering techniques can also be applied to reduce the number of visited node \cite{Rekaya_MLLD}, \cite{Azzam_SD_NLR}, \cite{Azzam_SD_RLR}.
-Other methods, such as the K-best lattice decoder \cite{Wong_K-Best}, \cite{Huynh_TLS_SDA}, can significantly reduce the complexity at low SNR, but with the tradeoff of BER performance degradation.
+In \cite{Cheng_IR_SD} and \cite{Han_SD_IR}, attention is drawn to initial radius selection strategy, since an inappropriate initial radius can result in either a large number of lattice points to be searched or a large number of restart actions.
+In \cite{Hassibi_SD} and \cite{Zhao_SDA_IRS}, this complexity is attacked by making a proper choice to update the sphere radius.
+In \cite{Damen_MLD}, the Schnorr-Euchner (SE) strategy is applied to SD, which executes intelligent enumeration of candidate symbols at each level to reduce the number of visited nodes when the system dimension is small \cite{Rekaya_MLLD}.
+Channel reordering techniques can also be applied to reduce the number of visited nodes \cite{Rekaya_MLLD}, \cite{Azzam_SD_NLR}, \cite{Azzam_SD_RLR}.
+Other methods, such as the K-best lattice decoder \cite{Wong_K_Best}, \cite{Huynh_TLS_SDA}, can significantly reduce the complexity at low SNR, but with the tradeoff of BER performance degradation.